sqrldev/IdTool/README.md

 ```

 Any help with testing it on other platforms is highly appreciated.

-## Roadmap
-There are some more ideas for features that I would still like to implement if I find time, like for example
-- ~~building json templates using the GUI~~ -> DONE
-- ~~creating site-specific public keys to help in debugging identity-related problems~~ -> DONE
-- ~~changing identity settings~~ -> DONE
-- diffing of identities

 ## Collaboration
 I invite everyone willing to contribute to do so by either helping with further development/posting PRs, or simply finding and reporting bugs using the issue tracker.